armsnyder/codename-obtuse-sniffle/README.md

 representing each pixel in the image as being either on or off.
 The SVM would interpret each pixel as a dimension.
 The classifier will output the class of the predicted value of the test image.

-B. The SVM's hyperparameters are:
-* slack, which indicates how much error we can tolerate when drawing the separating hyperplane
+B. Hyperparameters for SVC:
-* kernel function, which changes how new training data is mapped to a higher dimension space
+* kernel: the kernel function to use, which changes how new training data is mapped to a higher dimension space
+* C: the cost of classification.
+A large C leads to low bias and high variance, while a small C leads to high bias and low variance.
+* gamma: kernel coefficient, which controls the sharpness of the peaks where the points are raised.
+A high gamma gives a soft bump, resulting in high bias and low variance, while a low gamma gives a sharp bump, resulting in low bias and high variance.

 **Part 3**